Phil Woods: Biography

 In 1979, Woods recorded the album More Live at Armadillo World Headquarters in Austin, Texas.
-Perhaps his best known recorded work as a sideman is a pop piece, his alto sax solo on Billy Joel's 1977 "Just the Way You Are".
+His best known recorded work as a sideman is a pop piece, his alto sax solo on Billy Joel's 1977 "Just the Way You Are".
 He also played the alto sax solo on Steely Dan's "Doctor Wu" from their 1975 album Katy Lied, as well as Paul Simon's "Have a Good Time" from the 1975 album Still Crazy After All These Years.

-Although Woods was primarily a saxophonist, he was also a clarinet player and solos can be found scattered through his recordings.
-One particular example is his clarinet solo on "Misirlou" on the compilation album, Into the Woods.
+Although Woods was primarily a saxophonist, he was also a clarinet player, and solos are scattered through his recordings.
+One example is his clarinet solo on "Misirlou" on the compilation album, Into the Woods.

-Woods, along with Rick Chamberlain and Ed Joubert, founded the organization Celebration of the Arts (COTA) in 1978 late one night in the bar at the Deer Head Inn in Delaware Water Gap.
+Woods, along with Rick Chamberlain and Ed Joubert, founded the organization Celebration of the Arts (COTA) in 1978 late one night in the bar at the Deer Head Inn in Delaware Water Gap, Pennsylvania.
 The organization would eventually become the Delaware Water Gap Celebration of the Arts.
 Their initial goal was to help foster an appreciation of jazz and its relationship to other artistic disciplines.
-Each year, the organization hosts the Celebration of the Arts Festival in the town of Delaware Water Gap in September.
+Each year, the organization hosts the Celebration of the Arts Festival in September.

 In 2005, Jazzed Media released the documentary Phil Woods: A Life in E Flat – Portrait of a Jazz Legend, directed by Rich Lerner and produced by Graham Carter.

 Woods was married to Chan Parker, the common-law wife of Charlie Parker, for seventeen years and was the stepfather to Chan's daughter, Kim.
+They divorced in 1973.
+In 1985, he married Jill Goodwin, the sister of his drummer Bill Goodwin.
 On September 4, 2015, he performed a tribute to Charlie Parker with Strings at the Manchester Craftsmen's Guild and announced at the end of the show that he would be retiring.
-He died of emphysema on September 29, 2015, at the age of 83.
+He died a little more than three weeks later of emphysema on September 29, 2015, at the age of 83.